gabe-mc/GLASY/README.md

 git clone https://github.com/gabe-mc/GLASY.git
 cd GLASY
 ```
+2. Get the API keys from Google Maps, Foursquare and IPAPI and put them into a `resources` folder in `main`.
-2. Build and run the application
+3. Build and run the application
 ```angular2html
 cd src/main/java/app
 javac Main.java